Monday, July 25, 2022

 Lucy Downing, daughter of James & Mollie Downing 1886-1968

-Lucy never married, and she followed in her mother's footsteps as postmistress of Moulton.
+Lucy never married and followed in her mother's footsteps, becoming the postmistress of Moulton.

-We stopped in front of the Smith Chapel CME Church and listened to a woman talk about the history of the church there.
+We stopped in front of the Smith Chapel CME Church and listened to a woman talk about the church's history.

 Smith Chapel C.M.E.
 Church